JHumphreys89/security_plus/domains/domain_one.md

 * A set of software tools that enable an unauthorized user to gain control of a computer without being detected.
 * Modifies the core system files; invisible to the OS and traditional anti-virus utilities.
 * Make sure to look for the unusual and perform anti-malware scans.
 Use a remover specific to the rootkit which are normally built after the rootkit is discovered.
-Secure boot with UEFI which is additional security embeded in the BIOS.
+Secure boot with UEFI which is additional security embedded in the BIOS.

 ##### Backdoor